 Anyway, he ended up getting Richard Jewell a lot of money.

-It didn't help him because the stress of all of this, Lynn Wood has said on this show, you know, this guy died in his 40s because all the stress and what the mob and the media did to him.
+Lynn Wood has said on this show, you know, this guy died in his 40s because all the stress and what the mob and the media did to him.

-And it's paid off dividends big time.
+Taught me a valuable lesson, and it's paid off dividends big time.

 That's how come we're right all the time and the mob is wrong.

-That's how come, you know, when the issue of the Duke LaCrosse case came up and even had all those professors at Duke University rushing to judgment and assume and the big, I guess, letter or whatever they put in a newspaper, student newspaper, school newspaper.
+That's how come, you know, when the issue of the Duke La Crosse case came up and even had all those professors at Duke University rushing to judgment and assume the big, I guess, letter or whatever they put in a newspaper, student newspaper, school newspaper.

 They're just all rushing to judgment.

-Well, I didn't rush the judgment.
+Well, I didn't rush to judgment.

-I took the time and I actually went to meet with some of the family members and parents and the kids themselves.
+I took the time and actually went to meet with some of the family members and parents and the kids themselves.

-It's my own investigative work.
+Did my own investigative work.

 We did the same thing with Zimmerman and Trayvon.